readthedocs-fr/liveapp/README.md

 **The primary purpose of this app is to be used while streaming live, on discord!**

-## WARNING!

-This application is **heavy**: because of ElectronJS which is basically a full browser, it weighs around 160MB. \
+*This application is heavy: because of ElectronJS which is basically a full browser, it weighs around 230MB.*
-It has originally been made in less than an hour, to get **a quick MVP**.

 ## How to use

-You can download the latest release from [here](https://github.com/readthedocs-fr/LiveApp-frontend/releases).
+You can download the latest release from [here](https://github.com/readthedocs-fr/liveapp/releases).

 ## How to build